City Guide for: Pearl Lagoon, Nicaragua

 Airport

-The closest airport to Pearl Lagoon is Bluefields Airport (BEF), located in Bluefields, approximately 25 kilometers (15.5 miles) south of Pearl Lagoon.
-From Bluefields Airport, you can take a boat to Pearl Lagoon.
-The boat ride takes approximately 1-2 hours, depending on the type of boat and weather conditions.
-It's best to arrange transportation in advance or upon arrival at the airport.
+The nearest major airport to Pearl is Bluefields Airport (BEF), located in the city of Bluefields, which is accessible by boat from Pearl.
+From Bluefields Airport, you can take a local taxi or bus to the boat docks and then travel by boat to Pearl.
+The boat journey from Bluefields to Pearl takes approximately 1-2 hours, depending on the type of boat and weather conditions.

 Attractions